MaltoonYezi/FasterThings/README.md

 This is a simple GUI browser, made with Visual C++, WinForms and Visual Studio 2022, to browse web pages and make search queries.

 The browser uses DuckDuckGo.com as its main search engine

+# FasterThings 1.0.1 Update
+The search in the search tab became less buggy, and it has been fixed